 In the intimacy of your energies and experiences, you will find a potentiality beyond any beliefs, prejudices, or patterns of reactivity.
 Then, spanda, the Sacred Tremor, is revealed.

 Spanda itself is Divine Grace.

-In Hridaya Yoga, the student does not have to rely on something from the outside world.
-There is no need for any secret information or a teacher regardless of his authority and fame.
+In Hridaya Yoga, students do not have to rely on anything from the outside world.
+There is no need for any secret information or even a teacher, regardless of their authority and fame.

-The Sacred Tremor is the teaching, the message, the revelation, the mystery, the initiation awakened to life within us.
-For this purpose, the method we teach has, essentially, a practical nature.
-In Hridaya Yoga, the goal is to get the student not only to understand spanda, but to become spanda.
+The Sacred Tremor is the teaching, the message, the revelation, the mystery.
+It is the initiation that awakens to the life within you.

+The method taught here is essentially practical.
+In Hridaya Yoga, the goal is not only to understand spanda, but to become spanda.